healthscience/rfcs/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to healthscience protocol or any of its sub-projects, PtoP Network, DML, ResolutionHealth or Simulations, or the RFC process itself.
+You need to follow this process if you intend to make "substantial" changes to healthscience protocol or any of its sub-projects, Devices/mobile, PtoP Network, DML, ResolutionHealth/Simulations, or the RFC process itself.
 What constitutes a
 "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following.

-  - Changes to architecture or components of the network.
+  - Changes to architecture or selected components of the network.
   - Changes to any of the sub-projects core thinking or technical implementation.
-  - Changes to the interface between the compiler and libraries, including lang items and intrinsics.
+  - Changes to the interface between the core components of the network.
   - Additions to network.

 Some changes do not require an RFC: